rweigel/phys305/capacitance.md

 This italicized $C$ in $C=Q/|\Delta V|$ is different from an un-italicised C, which is the SI abbreviation for a Coulomb.
 (In E&M, we often run out of symbols and make confusing notation choices; another example is that electric potential is denoted by $V$ and the units of electric potential are V for Volts.)

-The SI units of capacitance are Coulombs/Volt; this ratio is defined to be a Farad (F).
+The SI unit of capacitance is Coulombs/Volt; this ratio is defined to be a Farad (F).

 By definition, capacitance is always a positive number.